dreger/audaciousfox.net/content/archive/before-you-ship.md

 date: 2017-04-18T19:38:40-04:00
 title: Before You Ship
 ---
-These are the questions our team ask one another before any user-facing design goes live.
+These are the questions our designers ask one another before any user-facing design goes live.
 Think of this as a checklist, like the ones they use at **NASA** before a takeoff.
 It's a simple tool that helps ensure all designs meet the same requirements, and it's easily understood by new and seasoned designers.

 ## Checklist